- Home

 Weight: 20

-City center is walkable with compact layout.
+City center is walkable but infrastructure is basic.

 π Ride-sharing Services